golang/mock/README.md

  *  `-destination`: A file to which to write the resulting source code.
 If you don't set this, the code is printed to standard output.

- *  `-package`: The package to use for the resulting mock class source code.
+ *  `-package`: The package name to use for the resulting mock class source code.
 If you don't set this, the package name is `mock_` concatenated with the package of the input file.

  *  `-imports`: A list of explicit imports that should be used in the resulting source code, specified as a comma-separated list of elements of the form